istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

 ### Setting up Stackdriver

-To configure exporting logs to Stackdriver, you have to write a handler for Stackdriver.
+A Stackdriver handler must be created to export data to Stackdriver.
+The configuration schema for a Stackdriver handler can be found [here](https://github.com/istio/api/blob/0142cbd81f9dc723c57c1d43b1e07d3cb0817253/policy/v1beta1/cfg.proto#L243:9).
 Config proto for Stackdriver can be found [here](https://github.com/istio/istio/blob/master/mixer/adapter/stackdriver/config/config.proto).
 Handler is configured based on this proto.